-Reed-Pipes were a type of woodwind instrument that were popular with the people and often used in celebrations.
+Reed-Pipes were a type of woodwind instrument that were often used in celebrations.

 ‘There Zadok the priest took the horn of oil from the tent and anointed Solomon.
 Then they blew the trumpet, and all the people said, “Long live King Solomon!”
 And all the people went up after him, playing on pipes, and rejoicing with great joy, so that the earth was split by their noise.’
 (1 Kings 1:39-40, ESV)

 A lyre is an ancient stringed instrument with at least seven or eight strings.
-It provides harmonic support for singers and harps and is mentioned many times in the Old Testament.
+It was played to accompany singers and is mentioned many times in the Old Testament.

 ‘Sing praises to the LORD with the lyre,

 with the lyre and the sound of melody!‘ (Psalm 98:5, ESV)